mozaik-association/mozaik/docs/Acces rules.md

 # Access Rules

 Thanks to this fonctionnality you can transform a contact who is working for the organisation into a user of Mozaik.
-He is given an login, a role and an internal instance.
+The user receives a login, a role and an internal instance.

 !!! abstract "The goal of access rules"

-    This feature allows you to give different access to your user contacts in Mozaik depending on the internal instance they receive when they are transformed into a user
+    This feature allows you to give different access to your user contacts in Mozaik depending on the internal instance they receive when they are transformed into a user.
     !!! example

-        A user who is part of the national committee will have access to all contacts.
-A user who was part of a local committee will only have access to the contacts of his local group
+        A user who is part of the national instance will have access to all contacts of the organisation.
+A user who was part of a local instance will only have access to the contacts of his local group.

 ??? question "How to transform a contact into a user ?"